Geometric Phases and Holonomy in Structured Optical Fields: Derivations for the SU(2) matrix for the rotated waveplate

 \section{Derivations for the SU(2) matrix for the rotated waveplate}

-The optical axis of the waveplate is rotated by an angle $\beta$ with respect to the x-axis.
+The optical axis of the waveplate is rotated by an angle $\beta$ with respect to the $x$-axis.
 We can introduce new $E_{x'}$ and $E_{y'}$ in another coordinate system along the symmetry planes of the waveplate.
-In general case it is